 - Breathing shortness in combination with physical exertion

-Severe cases associated with acute mountain sickness may result in relatively more intense symptoms and it may affect the lungs, heart, muscles and nervous system.
+Severe cases associated with acute mountain sickness may result in relatively more intense symptoms, affecting the lungs, heart, muscles, and nervous system.
 These severe symptoms include-

 - Confusion because of swelling in the brain

-- Breathing shortness due to the presence of fluid in lungs
+- Breathing shortness due to the presence of fluid in the lungs

 - Congestion in the chest